qdm12/blog/content/post/buildkit-cross-arch-bug/index.md

 `buildkit` is now included with Docker Desktop and the Docker `buildx` plugin.

-We can now build an image for multiple CPU architectures by using the flag `--platform` in our `docker buildx build` command.
+We can now build an image for multiple CPU architectures by using the flag `--platform` in the `docker buildx build` command.
-For example `--platform=linux/amd64,linux/arm64`.
+For example `docker buildx build --platform=linux/amd64,linux/arm64 .`.

 You can however keep on using the native build platform by using the `--platform=${BUILDPLATFORM}` flag in your Dockerfile's `FROM` instruction.